gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v6.2.0.0  2013/12/08 'cc.variable()' now accepts and single object literal, makes candy-calc easier to use, closes 34#. v6.1.3.0  2013/12/08 Made ./lib/ locations fixed to cladlab.com. v6.1.2.0  2013/12/08 Attempt to fix Javascript src errors to ./lib/ locations when running from website.
+v6.2.1.0  2014/02/17 Input boxes now have fixed border colours to help differentiate them from outputs, closes #35. ok class is assigned to input/output boxes that have valid data, closes #37. v6.2.0.0  2013/12/08 'cc.variable()' now accepts and single object literal, makes candy-calc easier to use, closes 34#. v6.1.3.0  2013/12/08 Made ./lib/ locations fixed to cladlab.com. v6.1.2.0  2013/12/08 Attempt to fix Javascript src errors to ./lib/ locations when running from website.